cjradomski/UCB-Campaign-Management-with-Excel/README.md

 ### Challenge
 In this analysis, "Outcomes Based on Goals" and "Outcomes based on Launch Date" were analyzed to determine recommendations for goal setting and when to launch a campaign. <br />
 <br />"Kickstarter Campaign Analysis" is the report detailing the findings and conclusions of the analysis <br />
-<br />"Outcomes Based on Goal" is the line graph demonstrating the relationship of outcomes and goal amounts <br />
+<br />"Outcomes Based on Goal" - located in the images folder - is the line graph demonstrating the relationship of outcomes and goal amounts <br />
-<br />"Outcomes Based on Launch Date Monthly" is the line graph demonstrating the relationship of outcomes and months for campaigns during the years 2009 through 2017. <br />
+<br />"Outcomes Based on Launch Date Monthly" - located in the images folder - is the line graph demonstrating the relationship of outcomes and months for campaigns during the years 2009 through 2017. <br />
 <br />"data-1-1-3-StarterBook Kickstarter Analysis" is the excel file where the analysis was performed including the raw data as well as the other analyses performed prior to the challenge.